BroboticsForever/practice/README.md

        The message should contain enough information that someone else can know what you did without having to delve into your code.

    10) Finally, you need to push these changes to a branch in the github.com repo.
-This is done by simply entering:
+This is done by first entering:

+        $ git config --global push.default simple

+       This will set up the default push options as simple (this only needs to be done once, not every time you push).
+       Then, in order to set up the branch on github.com to push to, enter:

+        $ git push --set-upstream origin <nameOfYourCurrentBranch>

+       This also only needs to be done once per branch, not on every push.
+Finally, we can call the push command:

         $ git push

+   11) Congratulations, you are now a git wizard!
+AKA, a Gizard.